Piera Fatehial

-The village is located around 15 km from Talagang, its population is more than 10,000, it is one of the most educated village in the area.
+The village is around 15 km from Talagang city.
+Its population is more than 10,000, and it is one of the most educated village in the area.
 It has a fresh water canal which is in some places especially near the village 300 ft down from the ground level which make it same like a valley that is in some places 1 km in width.
 It is the picnic place in the area and is surrounded by green small hills.
 It has 2 small dams.
 It is known for its ground nuts.